Social Practice Project Consulting and Mentorship

 After the consultation, our pricing falls on a sliding scale between $75-$150/hr depending on individual income level and/or institutional size.
 We will do our best to make the most efficient use of our time together.
 We offer a limited number of free consultation slots per year to low income artists and/or artists who identify as Black, Indigenous and other People of Color.

 If you’re interested in exploring what support I and/or Tia can offer, email me at firstname.lastname@example.org

 Expertise I Bring to This Work

+I have co-authored several long-term collaborative projects.
 Since 2021 I have been a long-term artist-in-residence at Prescott School, a PreK-12th grade public school in rural Eastern Washington.
-That project is funded in part by a $27,000 grant I wrote integrating arts curriculum with social-emotional learning principles.
-From 2014-2022 I was a core collaborating artist at KSMoCA (a contemporary art museum inside a functioning public school in NE Portland, OR), which was funded in part by a successful NEA grant I wrote to support the project.
+That project is funded in part by a $27,000 grant I wrote in the first year of the project to integrate arts curriculum with social-emotional learning principles.
+From 2014-2022 I was a core collaborating artist at KSMoCA (a contemporary art museum inside a functioning public school in NE Portland, OR), which was funded in part by a several successful grants I wrote to support the project.